libmir/asdf/README.md

 For line separated JSON values see `parseJsonByLine` function.
 This function accepts a range of chunks instead of a range of lines.

-Besides is a convinient Json Library for D that gets out of your way.
+Besides, it is a convenient Json Library for D that gets out of your way.
 ASDF is specially geared towards transforming JSON dataframes, either to new JSON Objects or to custom data types.